cremerlab/useless_expression/code/processing/growth_rates/2021-07-25_r1_SingleKO_glucose/README.md

 ---
 status: >
     Accepted
 description : >
-    Experiment appears to have been successful with no aberrant results.
+    Data looks good.
+There's more variation in the technical replicability of the ∆rbs strain.
+Some points for other replicates in the exponential phase appear to have some "wiggle", but I think they should be sufficient for growth rate estimation in a hierarchical model.
 ---

-# 2021-07-21 Single KO Glucose Growth Rate Determination
+# 2021-07-25 Single KO Glucose Growth Rate Determination

 ## Purpose
 This is an experiment measuring the rate of growth of single knockouts of